vancouvercodingschool/code-102-guide/curriculum/class-04/DISCUSSION.md

 ## Share Your Learnings

-Submit the assignment by copying the full text of your rendered web page, and pasting it into the Reply below, to share it with your classmates.
+Submit the assignment by copying the full text of your new rendered web page, and pasting it into the Reply below, to share it with your classmates.
+Also include a link to the deployed page.
 Then review the other replies, and share your thoughts and encouragement with others.